 Search for placements and find out more about work experience and internships.

-The most prominent graduate recruiters are the very large multinational accountancy firms.
-They use large-scale recruitment campaigns to attract the most promising graduates and have high-minimum requirements.
+The main graduate recruiters are the very large multinational accountancy firms.
+They use large-scale recruitment campaigns to attract the most promising graduates and have high minimum requirements.
 There are also opportunities in small to medium-sized enterprises (SMEs) that specialise in a particular type of work or local area.

 In the UK, a cluster of public sector jobs are available in central London with others available nationwide.

 Accountancy and finance degrees provide you with knowledge of accountancy practices, commerce, industry and finance.
 As well as developing a range of subject-specific and technical skills, you also gain more general skills including:

 - ability to argue your case and negotiate